-2020 monitoring is still ongoing.
+2021 monitoring is still ongoing.

-2019 samples from Austria, France, Germany, Italy, Belgium, Hungary, Poland, Portugal, Spain, Greece, Bulgaria, Croatia, Ukraine, Latvia, Netherlands, Slovenia, and the UK were analyzed.
-Based on dose-response to APs using in vivo biotests, populations are classified as either sensitive, moderately adapted or resistant.
+In 2019 and 2020, samples from Austria, France, Germany, Italy, Belgium, Bulgaria, Hungary, Poland, Portugal, Spain, Greece, Latvia, Croatia, Netherlands, Ukraine, Slovenia, Switzerland, and the UK were analysed.
+Based on dose-response to APs using in vivo biotests, populations are classified as either sensitive, moderately adapted, or resistant.

-In 2019, the vast majority of all studied samples was sensitive as already observed in 2018, indicating that current resistance management strategies are efficient.
+As in the past years, the vast majority of all studied samples was sensitive, indicating that current resistance management strategies are efficient.